 Secondly, go to Insert > select Text > choose Object.

-Here, we have selected the Text option because the file has a name which is in text format.
-And under the Text option, we have selected Object because the embedded file acts like an object in a cell.
+Here, we have selected the Text option because the file has a name that is in text format.
+Under the Text option, we have selected Object because the embedded file acts like an object in a cell.

 3. Browsing an Existing File